elsassph/createjs-def/README.md

  * [Generate Haxe Definitions.jsfl](https://raw.github.com/elsassph/createjs-def/master/jsfl/Generate%20Haxe%20Definitions.jsfl)

 You can copy them in your Flash Professional commands:
- * C:\Users\username\AppData\Local\Adobe\Flash CS6\language\Configuration\
+ * C:\Users\username\AppData\Local\Adobe\Flash CC\language\Configuration\
- * /Users/username/Library/Application Support/Adobe/Flash CS6/language/Configuration/
+ * /Users/username/Library/Application Support/Adobe/Flash CC/language/Configuration/

-**No configuration needed,** it automatically reads the CreateJS toolkit's metadatas to find where the JS file is located!
+**No configuration needed,** it automatically reads the HTML5 Publish Settings or CreateJS Toolkit's metadatas to find where the JS file is located!

 Hint: you can add a shortcut to the command in Flash Pro Keyboard Shortcuts settings.